FrietzeLabUVM/cutruntools/INSTALL.md

 ## Download genome assemblies

-CutRunTools requires the genome sequence of a specific organism build (such as hg19, hg38).
-We provide a script to download this automatically from NCBI.
+The genome sequence of a specific organism build (such as hg19, hg38) is required for motif finding.
+We provide a script [`assemblies.install`](assemblies.install) to download this automatically from NCBI.
 We specifically require repeat-**masked** genome sequence file.
 We support genome assembilies hg19, hg38, mm10, mm9.
 ```
 source assemblies.install
 ```